mileschen360/ezh5/README.md

 Implementation Details for Other Developers
 -------------------------------------------

-Two teniques (template and lazy evaluation) to simplify this implementation.
+Two techniques (template and lazy evaluation) to simplify this implementation.

 I use template to provide type traits and construct composited datatype such as complex number.